GunnarPDX/React-Rails-Starter-App/README.md

 A simple React on Rails starter app with Devise user accounts and active admin for site management.
 The app serves as a simple forum/chat-app /blog where users can create posts and comment on them.
-Feel free to mess around with this and build on it, if you want to contribute just fork it and create a pull request.
+Feel free to mess around with this , hack it and build on top of it.
+If you want to contribute just fork it and create a pull request.
+License is MIT.

 ## Specs